International high school students should refer to required high school materials and review the following:

-Non-U.S. citizen applicants are required to submit the Certification of Finances form for their application to be considered complete.
-The Certification of Finances is designed to assist colleges and universities in obtaining complete and accurate information about the funds available to international applicants.
-As Northeastern is unable to offer state or federally-funded financial support to international applicants, the process of verifying the financial resources of students is essential.
+Northeastern’s Certification of Finances is designed to assist in obtaining complete and accurate information about an applicant’s available funds as Northeastern is unable to offer state or federally-funded financial support to international applicants.
+Verifying an applicant’s financial resources is an essential process.

 Northeastern University expects all applicants to submit an application (essays, transcripts, test scores, etc.) that is in its entirely their own work.
 No part of the application can have been completed partially or completely, or significantly enhanced partially or completely, by persons (including paid agents, admissions support agencies or personnel) other than the student.

-The use of such services violates Northeastern University policy, and may lead to the rejection of application materials, the revocation of an admissions offer, cancellation of admission, or involuntary withdrawal from the university.
+Use of such services violates Northeastern University policies, and may lead to the rejection of application materials, the revocation of an admissions offer, cancellation of admission, or involuntary withdrawal from the university.